Constance Hamilton: Elected office in Toronto in 1920

 In 1919, women obtained the right to run for elected office in Ontario.
 Previously married women had been barred, by law, from doing so.
 The elective office of public school trustee was open to Ontario widows and unmarried women who owned property from about 1884, although the first female trustees to be elected in Toronto were in 1892.
 Hamilton ran for Toronto city council for a one-year term in 1920, in the first year that women over 21 could vote.
 Hamilton fought the race over eight other male opponents, for one of three spots in Ward 3, "a long, narrow downtown ward, stretching from the waterfront north almost to St. Clair Ave., and taking in King, Front, Church, Yonge and Bay streets."
 Her platform was a mix of social and practical concerns, including a stronger police force and more library funding.
-When she won the race, she became the first woman in Ontario to hold elected office at either the federal, provincial, or municipal level.
+Winning the race, she became one of the first two women in Ontario to hold elected office at either the federal, provincial, or municipal level.
+While newspapers reported her the first, Margaret Foley had been elected by acclaimation to Orangeville council three days prior.
 Her swearing in ceremony received little press.
 In office, she championed issues such as a raise in minimum wage, health initiatives, for more women judges, and urged reforms for hiring of domestic workers, also championing a maximum 10-hour workday.